Policy for Missions of Opportunity in the ESA Science Directorate

 The Science Programme is populated by different types of missions, each of which fulfil a clearly defined role:

 Medium (M-class) missions may be ESA-led or carried out with international partners.
 These provide flexibility within the programme and have an expected launch cadence of two per decade.
-Current M missions are: Solar Orbiter (M1), Euclid (M2), PLATO (M3), and Ariel (M4).
+Current M missions are: Solar Orbiter (M1), Euclid (M2), PLATO (M3), Ariel (M4), and EnVision (M5).

 Fast (F-class) missions focus on innovative implementations, follow a fast development path, and are intended to be launched alongside an M-class mission.
 Comet Interceptor is the first F-class mission.